compmem/smile/docs/accessing_data.rst

 .. note::

-    Every instance of the Log state in your experiment will save to a seperate file.
+    Every instance of the Log state in your experiment will save to a separate file.

 Below is an example of a *Log* state.